NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-Config-Settings.md

 	   Allows you to specify the list of sources to be used while looking for packages. <br/>

 	- "PackageSources" section has the list of package sources. <br/>
-	- "DisabledPackageSources" has the list of sources which are currently disabled currently.  <br/>
+	- "DisabledPackageSources" has the list of sources which are currently disabled.  <br/>
 	- "ActivePackageSource" points to the currently active source.
 Speciying "(Aggregate source)" as the source value would imply that all the current package sources except for the disabled ones are active.<br/></br> </br>

 		The values can be added to the config file directly or using the package manager settings UI ( which would in turn update the NuGet.config file) or using the <a href="Command-Line-Reference#Sources-Command">NuGet.exe Sources command.</a>